-Application for licence
+Application for licence.

-- 21.-(1) An application to the Authority for a licence to provide a security service shall be in the prescribed form and be accompanied by- - (a) the prescribed fee, and - (b) such references as to the applicant's character and competence as the Authority may require, and shall contain such other information as may be required by the Authority.
+- 21.-(1) An application to the Authority for a licence to provide a security service shall be in the prescribed form and be accompanied by- - (a) the prescribed fee, and and shall contain such other information as may be required by the Authority.